damontecres/StashAppAndroidTV/README.md

         - Use `Send files to TV` from the Google Play Store on your phone & TV
         - (Expert) Use [ADB](https://developer.android.com/studio/command-line/adb) to install the APK from your computer ([guide](https://fossbytes.com/side-load-apps-android-tv/#h-how-to-sideload-apps-on-your-android-tv-using-adb))
 1. [Configure the app](#configuration)
+1. Optionally, install the [StashAppAndroidTV Companion](https://github.com/damontecres/StashAppAndroidTV-Companion) plugin on your server to enable additional features
+    - Search for `StashAppAndroidTV Companion` on your server's Settings->Plugins page

 ### Upgrading the app